-Artisans’ Row is a collection of workshop areas where artisans & scholars can demonstrate, share, and teach (preferably hands-on) their particular skills & knowledge.
-While we will have a “lecture tent” available with a projection screen and electricity for more traditional 1-hour lecture-type classes, we encourage instructors to turn their classes into a hands-on workshop or live demonstration class (of any needed length).
-Artisans’ Row also offers multi-step classes, open workshops, demonstration, and even one-on-one tutoring-type sessions as follow-ups to other classes, or for artisans to share the techniques and projects they are working on with the populace.
+Artisans’ Row is a collection of workshop areas where artisans & scholars can demonstrate, share, and teach their particular skills & knowledge.
+We have a “lecture tent” available for traditional 1-hour lecture-type classes requiring electricity and projection; however, most of our instructors offer hands-on workshops or live demonstration class of any needed length.
+Artisans’ Row also offers multi-step classes, open workshops, and even one-on-one tutoring-type sessions as follow-ups to other classes, or for artisans to share the techniques and projects they are working on with the populace.

 We invite everyone to come by and see what’s happening any day – visitors, observers, and questions are always welcome!

 ONLINE CLASS SCHEDULE – a living document that will continue to change.